ray-project/ray/doc/source/serve/deployment.rst

    The @serve.healthcheck feature is experimental and may be subject to change before the interface is stabilized.
 If you have any feedback or run into any issues or unexpected behaviors, please file an issue on GitHub.

 You can customize this behavior to perform an application-level health check or to adjust the frequency/timeout.
-To define a custom healthcheck, annotate a method on your deployment class using the :mod:`@serve.healthcheck <ray.serve.healthcheck>` decorator.
+To define a custom healthcheck, define a ``check_health`` method on your deployment class.
 This method should take no arguments and return no result, raising an exception if the replica should be considered unhealthy.
 You can also customize how frequently the health check is run and the timeout when a replica will be deemed unhealthy if it hasn't responded in the deployment options.